-On January 20, AMCD members met with Bahman Maalizadeh of the Norooz Foundation and Eric Saghar Kasraie to discuss what is happening with refugees from Afghanistan who fled to Tajikistan to escape the Taliban.
+On January 20, AMCD members met with Bahman Maalizadeh of the Norooz Foundation and Erica Saghar Kasraie to discuss what is happening with refugees from Afghanistan who fled to Tajikistan to escape the Taliban.

 The Tajik government offers shelter to some of the Afghan refugees in the Vahdat Camp (translates as Unity Camp) that by Western standards resemble run-down apartments, but at least they are not in tents.
 There are roughly 3,280 Afghan refugee families housed there and the Norooz Foundation has been able to provide assistance for 30 families for three months, roughly 150 people.

 Erica Saghar Kasraie traveled to the Panjshir Valley of Afghanistan and was there when it fell to the Taliban.
 She worked to bring Afghan refugees across the border to Tajikistan.
 Though they are provided with housing in Tajikistan, but most refugees are not allowed to work or to go to school.
 They are fully dependent on international aid.
 Any aid going to Afghanistan will be siphoned off by the corrupt leadership and very little of it will go to the people in need.